cyf0rk/task-manager/README.md

 ## Project layout

-`db.go` - here we create our custom `task` struct and our data layer.
+`db/db.go` - here we create our custom `task` struct and our data layer.

-`main.go` - our main file handles our initial setup including opening a database and setting the data path for our application.
+`utils/utils.go` - utility functions handle our setup including opening a database and setting the data path for our application.

-`cmds.go` - this is where we do all of our Cobra commands and setup for our CLI.
+`cmd/` - this is where we do all of our Cobra commands and setup for our CLI.

 [lipgloss]: https://github.com/charmbracelet/lipgloss
 [cobra]: https://github.com/spf13/cobra